lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 Cons:
 - Requires non-trivial and error-prone off-chain computations to calculate the amount of cover for each direct and non-direct staker address.
 These computations will get more and more complex as new stETH integrations appear.
-- Gas-costly: initializing the airdrop contract with the snapshot of all stakers' balances will consume a lot of gas.
+- Gas-costly: initializing the airdrop contract with the snapshot of all stakers balances will consume a lot of gas.
 Also, getting the cover will cost gas for each individual staker and might make no economical sense for smaller stakers.
 - Requires an explicit action from each staker which means that stakers will have to monitor the announcements to get the cover.
 - May add volatility to the cover asset on mass payouts.